-Definition 3 A d dimensional b-periodic n-ary array A is called $(n, d, \mathbf{a}, \mathbf{b})$ -
+Definition 3.
+A d dimensional b-periodic n-ary array A is called $(n, d, \mathbf{a}, \mathbf{b})$ -perfect, if all possible n-ary arrays of size a appear in A exactly once as a subarray.

 Here n is the alphabet size, d gives the number of dimensions of the "window" and the perfect array M, the vector a characterizes the size of the window, and the vector b is the size of the perfect array M.